 - Students should discuss with their faculty adviser the possibility of conducting an independent study.

 - Generate a basic idea: a problem or a question, a time period, a literary genre, a natural phenomenon, a philosophical theme, or a creative skill.

-- Contact the prospective instructor to propose the study and to discuss the plans for the work.
+- Identify an appropriate instructor: the student's faculty adviser or Gallatin class adviser; a member of the Gallatin faculty or other NYU faculty; and with special approval, a professor from another university or college.
+Contact the prospective instructor to propose the study and to discuss the plans for the work.

 - Generally, the work for an independent study should be comparable to a Gallatin classroom course.
 The specific format of the work will be determined by the student and the instructor who will evaluate it.
 They may choose several short papers, or a longer paper written in sections as the work progresses and depending on the nature of the study, video productions, paintings or music productions may be appropriate.
 The work for the study should be submitted according to the schedule of due dates agreed upon at the outset, and as with a classroom course, late work may be penalized.

-- While independent study provides students with the opportunity to work one-on-one with an instructor, in general long distance independent studies are not permitted.
+- While independent study provides students with the opportunity to work one-on-one with an instructor, in general, long distance independent studies are not permitted.